 A new service, launched in November 2015, also has strong potential benefit for indies.
 Called Author’s Republic, it is a project of Audiobooks.com and has been described as a “Smashwords for audiobooks.”
 Indies can use it in addition to other providers; AR points out on its home page, “Already selling your books through ACX?
 No problem!
 You can keep your current ACX account, and we'll handle selling them everywhere else.”

 Sanjay Singhal, the CEO of Audiobooks.com, said that "There are a lot of places to sell audiobooks, but until now, there was no easy way for authors to access them.
 Services like Smashwords and Draft2Digital have done great things for eBook distribution.
 Now, Author's Republic is doing the same thing for audiobooks."

 Self-publishing authors may find cracking the brick-and-mortar bookstore field a tougher proposition, though it can be done.
 New options emerged for enabling indie audiobook producers to move into independent bookstores with the arrival of libro.fm.
 That site describes itself as providing a curated list of audiobooks but also said, “we want to ensure our favorite indie stores continue to flourish too.
 We have a number of exciting collaborations with independent stores, authors, and publishers lined up for the future . . .”

 Audiobooks may not have been a mainstay for indie authors in the past, but advances in technology and easier access to audio production have opened the way for indie authors to get in on the action.

-Readers & Writers: I look forward to your feedback, comments and critiques, and please use BookWorks as your resource to learn more about preparing, publishing and promoting self-published books.
-My blogs appear every other week.
+Readers & Writers: I look forward to your feedback, comments, and critiques, and please use BookWorks as your resource to learn more about preparing, publishing and promoting self-published books.

 Get major discounts on book reviews, advertising rates, subscriptions and all kinds of author services!
 Sign up now for these exclusive offers HERE.